miteshksingh/C-Compiler/README.md

 Developed for preliminary anaysis of all phases of Compiler Design in the course CS6105 at BIT Mesra under the guidance for Prof. Arun A Somasundara.

 A mini-gcc compiler which can handle simple sorting programs.
 The .l file generates tokens from input C program and passes to .y file which deals with the syntactic and semantic phases.
 An intermediate code is generated.
-This intermediated code is then stored in quadruple table.
-While creating the TAC(three address code) file, we also create the quadruple table.
+While creating the intermediate/TAC(three address code) file, we also create the quadruple table.
 The quadruple table is then used by the compiler to create assembly instructions in GCC AT&T Syntax.

 Please look at CompilerOutput.png to see the output when this compiler executes.